qverg/latex-flashcards/README.md

 # latex-flashcards
 This python script takes takes in a set of flashcards and creates a ``.tex`` file which you can compile, print double-sided (flip on long edge) and cut out.
-You need to have Python and a TeX compiler installed to use this.
+You need to have Python and a TeX compiler installed to use it.

+### Instructions

-See ``sample_set.txt`` for how an input file should look.
-Then run the following command in the command line, open in the same folder as the Python file:
+See ``sample_set.txt`` for what an input file should look like.

+Open the command line or terminal in the same directory as the file ``latex-flashcards.py`` and run the following command:
 ```
 python latex-flashcards.py sample_set.txt
 ```
-replacing ``sample_set.txt`` with the filename of your set of flashcards.
+replacing ``sample_set.txt`` with the path/filename of your set of flashcards.
+(If you use only the filename, make sure the file is in the same directory as ``latex-flashcards.py``.)

 The script will create a folder called "output" containing the ``.tex`` file.

 There will be 8 flashcards per A4 page, so make sure the contents of the flashcards are small enough to fit.
+The script supports newlines (using \n in the source file, see ``sample_set.txt``) and line wrapping.